 In Your 20s…

 In your 20’s you have plenty of time to train hard and sleep well (between bouts of socializing) and, lucky you, your metabolism is red hot.
 Your training results come quickly and easily and losing five or 10 pounds for an upcoming vacation or reunion is not much of a challenge.
 “Most women hit their highest basal metabolic rate (the number of calories you burn just by being alive) in their late teens and early 20’s,” Olson says.
 “These women don’t need to worry much about losing weight, and time feels limitless.”
+According to the American Council on Exercise, your basal metabolic rate drops 1 to 2 percent per decade.

 Though you might not be focused on weight loss, you should start thinking about muscle gain, because while your metabolism is chugging along nicely now, in the coming years it will slow as you naturally lose lean body mass.
 If you aren’t already doing so, add resistance training to your schedule to begin adding muscle and to build strong bones: Research has shown that you continue to build bone density well into your 20’s, so lift your way to a stronger skeleton, starting now.